Links checked 3/02/2018.

 Why does this happen?

-More and more, researchers are learning why some people develop symptoms of decreased adrenal function while others never do.
-It has been discovered that the production of cortisol is controlled by a ‘feedback mechanism’ which involves the adrenal glands, the pituitary gland, and brain – the Hypothalamic-Pituitary-Adrenal Axis (HPAA) (Davis, 2016).
+The production of cortisol is controlled by a ‘feedback mechanism’ which involves the adrenal glands, the pituitary gland, and brain – the Hypothalamic-Pituitary-Adrenal Axis (HPAA) (Davis, 2016).
 The continuous administration of steroid medication inhibits this mechanism, causing the HPAA to go into hibernation mode.
 The amount of steroid needed to suppress the HPAA varies from person to person, but as a general rule, using large doses for a few days or smaller doses for more than two weeks can lead to a prolonged decrease in HPAA function.

 Why is steroid medication slowly reduced rather than abruptly stopped?